Jarries/Udacity_DataScience_NanoDegree_2024/Project1 Writing a Data Science Blog Post/README.md

 ## Files in the Repository
 - Data Folder containing all the .csv files for the data that was used in the notebook.
-This data folder only contains data no data but I have done analysis on years 2014 to 2024.
+This data folder contains no data but I have done analysis on years 2014 to 2024.
 Please download the .csv files and load into the Data folder.
 I have not commited the files because of size limitations.
 Download now -> https://survey.stackoverflow.co/
 - Notebooks folder containing the actual notebook.

 ## Summary of the results